 It requires constant mental stimulation as it gets bored easily and gets destructive when needs are not met.

-Best Mixed Breed Dogs for Apartments: Final Thoughts
+Closing the Book on the Best Mixed Breed Dogs for Your Apartment

 Even though they have proven to be exceptional for apartment living, it’s important to remember that each dog is an individual.